SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • A waste of time and money to train and discuss.

-The above points are just some of the stereotypes to keep operators from best-in-class safety performance.
+The above points are just some of the stereotypes that keep operators from best-in-class safety performance.
 Most importantly, if you want to improve reactive risk management you need to understand risk fundamentals, as well as the practical application of risk techniques.
 There are several strategies to improve your risk management abilities if you are new to SMS.
 These strategies include:

 • Hiring an SMS consultant to help implement your SMS;